MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/native-objects-in-javascript-extensions.md

 ## <span id="Extending-Debugger-Object"></span><span id="extending-debugger-object"></span><span id="EXTENDING-DEBUGGER-OBJECT"></span>Extending a Debugger Object in JavaScript

 In addition to being able to create a visualizer in JavaScript, script extensions can also modify the core concepts of the debugger - sessions, processes, threads, stacks, stack frames, local variables - and even publish themselves as extension points that other extensions can consume.

 This section describes how to extend a core concept within the debugger.
-Extensions which are built to be shared should conform to the guidelines presented in [Debugger Data Model Design Considerations](#design-considerations).
+Extensions which are built to be shared should conform to the guidelines presented in [Native Debugger Objects in JavaScript Extensions - Design and Testing Considerations](native-objects-in-javascript-extensions-design-considerations.md).

 **Registering an Extension**